abdelrahman-ayyman/DistributedWordChecker/README.md

 - **Load Balancer**: Receives requests from the client and forwards them to available servers using a round-robin algorithm.
 - **Server(s)**: Validate if the submitted string is alphanumeric and log the requests.

+## Aim

+This project is designed to:

+- Practice building RESTful APIs with Spring Boot.
+- Understand distributed system concepts such as load balancing and service registration.
+- Gain experience with modular Java projects and microservice communication.

 ## Project Structure

 - `client/` - Spring Boot application serving the web UI for user input.